Thursday, March 31, 2022

 A scientist becomes a beast."

 The first few minutes of Beast of Yucca Flats create a grim, sleazy claustrophobic atmosphere that runs counter to the rest of the film with its outdoor desert expanses.
 We hear the loud ticking of an off-camera clock, the cop of time's relentless nightstick strikes.
 A pretty young woman gets out of the shower, sits down on her single bed against the wall in a closet sized room, and get strangled, killer POV-style.
 The woman seems to not even know someone is coming at her as the camera POV crowds into the corner of her bed--so tight it's like she's caught on a glass slide.
 As we fade to credits the killer holds onto her legs and we see the bed starting to rock - leading to whatever weird rape-necrophilia sleaze one's mind can conjure in 1961 without waking the censor.
 Roll the opening credits!
-Let us never speak of this scene again, except to wonder if Francis shot it himself (not his style) or it was inserted later by some profit-minded producer/distributor who wanted to at least give the people something salacious, so they don't want their money back.
+Let us never speak of this scene again, except to wonder if Francis shot it himself (not his style) or it was inserted later by some profit-minded producer/distributor who figured if he at least give the people something salacious, they might not want their money back.
 In a strategy no doubt gleaned from Godard's use of Bardot's derriere Contempt.
 (1), the film front loads the sleaze, get it out of the way, and then forgets all about it.
-It keeps us on edge for the rest of the film, slightly unnerved.
-It wouldn't be the first time someone did that.
-Roger Corman did it a lot.
-And he was right to do it!
+The result keeps us on edge for the rest of the film, slightly unnerved.

 Say what you will about Ed Wood, he had a sound man on the set, and a boom mic.
 Sometimes.
 And Criswell's narration was surging ever higher on plumes of uniquely Woodian giddiness and not striving for sociopolitical resonance.

-Still, Coleman's narration is pretty special: a weird series of fractured haiku that works as the bitter existential Korean war vet drunk bitterness to Ed's WW2 vet drunk rapture.
-Obsessed with progress and the way if you're not careful you could wind up in the wrong hunk of desert at the wrong time and be zapped by an A-bomb, or shot at by a deputy from an airplane, Francis' jaundiced view of 'scientific progress' seems to be that it's better to be either high in the sky or asleep in your bed.
+Still, Coleman's narration is pretty special: a weird series of fractured haiku that serves as a bitter existential Korean war vet drunk bitterness flipside to Ed's WW2 vet drunk rapture.
+With Coleman, you can be zapped by an A-bomb, or shot at by a deputy from an airplane, just for being alive.
+Francis' jaundiced view of 'scientific progress' seems to be that it's better to be either high in the sky or asleep in your bed.
 We agree.
 Be the one killing, not the killed.
 And if you're going to get caught in something, let it be a race for the betterment of mankind rather than the grinding wheels of progress, or the blast radius of the nuclear age.
-Warped, deep, occasionally slurred, Francis' jaundiced outlook is rife with strange and abstract tangents that makes the Ed McMahon rants of Daughter of Horror seem like Raymond Carver.
-Furthering his bitterness, a girl is rescued alive from the beast.
-"She's still breathing," and then seconds later "doctors can't help her.
-Maybe angels, but not doctors."
-We don't see any noticeable change, she seems asleep.
-It's such an odd choice on Francis' part.
-Either she's dead or she's alive.
-In the Francis zone, she survives, only to die somewhere right in front of you.
-Or the cop can't find a woman's pulse to save his life.

 If you're up for it, though, Francis' voiceover is a thing of slow-action beauty, and perhaps influential on future filmmakers.
 Watch Yucca and then watch Guy Maddin's My Winnipeg back and you'll hear the same hypnotic repetitions of words and ideas, the same mix of sensationalism, poetry, and somnambulistic drifting.
-Sentences come back around like the shooting gallery ducks you missed the first time.
-Always with the wheels.
+Sentences come back around like the shooting gallery ducks you missed the first time, clattering around on revolving wheels.
 With Maddin, it's the wheels of moving train taking him away from Winnipeg while he drifts in and out of sleep; for Francis, it is surely the wheels of progress, ensnaring everything and everyone while they're rousted from the planes and beds and sent staggering dazedly into the unceasing desert sun.

 One element that would have helped things along would be some indoor soundstage shots.
-After that opening, we seldom leave the glaring outdoors during the day (or day-for-night) but at least it's in black-and-white and well-preserved; it feels like looking at an Ansel Adams or Dorothea Lange desert photography book while wearing very dark sunglasses.
+After that opening, we seldom leave the glaring outdoors during the day (or day-for-night) but at least it's in black-and-white and well-preserved.
+At time it feels like we're looking at an Ansel Adams or Dorothea Lange desert photography book while wearing very dark sunglasses.
 Is it supposed to be (day for) night, or did the photographer put on a sun filter?
 The answer is just the howl of the wind, or is it a coyote?
 Either way, it's not on the soundtrack.
 Nothing is... except Francis' narration, the occasional gun shot or snatch of dialogue (never synced to lips) and that incessant Plan Nine music (its brassy stabs never once synced to the editing).
+Oh and the mom (Mrs. Coleman) occassionally coming in on the soundtrack with sleepy maternal utterances like "Coyotes?
+Don't you be playing with no coyetes."
+And "come on."

 "Vacation time - man and wife; unaware of scientific progress.

 Their car pulls over on the road so the man is checking the oil or something, oblivious to the giant Swedish wrestler approaching; Jeff's scarred and meaty hands wrap around him from behind, killing him instantly as he barely even puts up a struggle, almost grateful to get his part over with so he can get out of the sun.
-We think surely "wife" is next!
-She too has no idea the man is there.
+We think surely "wife" sitting in the car, kind of nodding off, is next!

-She nods off a bit in the sun, unaware of the scientific progress that has left her husband dead behind her.
-We're expecting Tor to grab her from the front seat and pull her out like he did with Mrs. Trent in Plan Nine, but instead his hands slowly emerge from the dark of the backseat!
-Tor in the backseat; how did he get there?
-Or if he's not, how could he reach right through the back of the back of the VW hood without the wife looking anywhere but her cigarette?
+Unaware of the scientific progress that has left her husband dead behind her, she's ready for throttling.
+We're expecting Tor to grab her from the front seat window and pull her out like he did with Mrs. Trent in Plan Nine, but instead his hands slowly emerge from the dark of the backseat!
+He reaches right through the rear view window and grabs her from behind; how did he get there?
+How could he reach right through the back of the back of the VW hood without the wife looking anywhere but at her cigarette?

-Close-ups of the man Joe Dobbs picked up, Jim Archer (Bing Stafford) "wounded parachuting over Korea... also caught in the race for the betterment of mankind.
-Here is a man who never closes his mouth or opens his eyes--the horseshoe of hair around his slick bald head seems to be blowing backwards continually as he spends a lot of time driving with the top down and never washes.
+Close-ups of the deputy Joe Dobbs picked up, Jim Archer (Bing Stafford) "wounded parachuting over Korea... also caught in the race for the betterment of mankind."
+Here is a man who never closes his mouth or opens his eyes--the horseshoe of hair around his slick bald head seems to be blowing backwards continually as if he spends a lot of time driving with the top down and never washes.
 We get a close-up so we can wince at his crooked teeth.
-We learn he's "trained to hunt down his man, and destroy."
+We learn he's "trained to hunt down his man... and destroy."

 Another family meanwhile is on the road. ("Vacation time.
 Man and wife.
 Unaware of scientific progress").
 They stop at a gas station.
 The gas station attendant is lazy, cooked by the heat. but not thinking of moving to the shade Francis' narration sizes the guy up for us.
 Whatever wheel he's caught in or progress he's unaware of, well, count him out.